isabell-lee/isabell-lee/README.md

 ### About Me
 - Completed the full time immersive program at [Hack Reactor](https://www.hackreactor.com/coding-bootcamp?gclid=CjwKCAjwuvmHBhAxEiwAWAYj-GAGxDfcp29hdLplIaXfBrrLL-noZV7WkwMzGgZ54yDuHydiM9izaxoCWAoQAvD_BwE)
-- Was voted class president and "best communnity builder" for my cohort at Hack Reactor
+- Was voted class president and "best community builder" for my cohort at Hack Reactor
 - Previously worked in forensic toxicology as a Senior Criminalist
 - I am an avid aerialist